Find schools that offer these popular programs

 Career Definition for a Pastry Baker

 Pastry bakers work in professional kitchens and are skilled in creating pastries, breads, desserts and other baked goods.
 Pastry bakers are also responsible for ordering supplies, planning menus and pricing their baked goods.
 Bakers are continuously developing new recipes and testing them.
-Pastry bakers can find employment in hotels, bistros, bakeries and restaurants across the country.
-Pastry chefs work long hours (often early in the morning) and spend many of those hours on their feet, and it takes stamina and strength to work as a pastry chef.
+These workers can find employment in hotels, bistros, bakeries and restaurants across the country.
+Pastry chefs work long hours (often early in the morning) and spend many of those hours on their feet, so strength and stamina are important.

 |Necessary Skills||Ability to measure and blend ingredients, artistic ability, business skills, management skills, interpersonal skills|